-“I personally use old fashioned ceramic white pudding basins which my mum has had for years.
-They don't have lids, so we tie greaseproof paper over the top with string, and when steaming keep the level of the water in the pan below the level of the top of the basin, so it doesn't seep into the pudding.”
+“I use old-fashioned ceramic white pudding basins, which my mum has had for years.
+They don't have lids, so we tie greaseproof paper over the top with string.
+When steaming, keep the level of the water in the pan below the level of the top of the basin, so it doesn't seep into the pudding.”

-“The important thing is to make the pudding - but then let it stand, to soak up all the juices, for 24 hours before you steam it.
-It is wonderfully moist.”
+“The important thing is to let the pudding stand, to soak up all the juices, for 24 hours before you steam it.
+It's wonderfully moist.”